The-H-Project/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-2-1.png)

-The mean number of steps taken per day is: 10,766.19
+The mean number of steps taken per day is: **10,766.19**

-The median number of steps taken per day is: 10,765
+The median number of steps taken per day is: **10,765**

 ## What is the average daily activity pattern?

-data.table is used to create summary table 'averageset', which contains the average number of steps per time interval across all days.
+data.table is used to create summary table 'averageset', which contains the average number of steps per time interval per day number.
 The 'averageset' table is then plotted in time series plot.

 Also, determine the interval that had the highest average number of steps.